 In calmer waters, and again it’s my personal preference, I enjoy fishing with the scuppers plugged!

-Here’s the thing with scuppers and Sit-on-top kayaks, water can either come in from the top or the bottom!
+Here’s the thing with scuppers and sit-on-top kayaks: water can come in from either the top or the bottom!
 With my weight and gear, the hull may push into the water more than with you, and water rises through the scuppers.

 What Are Scupper Plugs?